armindocachada/tensorflow-with-object-recognition/README.md

 ```

-We use the SSD Inception v2 pre-trained model( ssd_inception_v2_coco_2017_11_17), which already contains common objection detection classes, including **person** which is the only object detection class we are interested in this case.
-But its so easy to change it.
+We use the SSD Inception v2 pre-trained model( ssd_inception_v2_coco_2017_11_17), which already contains common objection detection classes.
+Don't underestimate the effort of creating an model from scratch.
+It takes a lot of training.
+The easiest is to pick one of the pre-existing models.
+There are several options available.
+The right model depends on what type of hardware you have available and the response desired.

+### detectPerson
+The detect person method as the name suggest searches for an object class named *person* with a detection score above 50%.
+However you can easily adapt this method to search for other object classes, depending on your purpose.
-Lets say you are trying to create a smart wildlife camera and you want to detect animals such as a very rare **Lion**.
-You can modify the method below to only search for **Lions**.
-In order to reduce false positives, you can also increase the score from the default value of 0.5 to something higher if wished.
+Lets say you are trying to create a smart wildlife smart camera and you want to detect animals such as a very rare **Lion**.
+You can modify the method below to only search for the **Lion** object class.
+In order to reduce false positives, you can also increase the score from the default value of 0.5 to something higher.
 From personal experimentation 0.5 worked well for me.

 ```python
 def detectPerson(output_dict, category_index):